JBEI/edd/docs/Developer_Setup.md

       directory.
 It will rebuild the TypeScript and automatically run Django's `collectstatic` command to update the Javascript files in use by your instance.
 * EDD uses [Bower][9] to install some JavaScript library dependencies.
-	* Dependencies are listed in `bower.json` inside `./main/static` and may be installed with `bower install`.
+	* Dependencies are listed in `bower.json` and may be installed with `bower install`.

 #### Additional Build Process Setup